jep9731/academic-MSDS401-coursework/README.md

 Welcome to Introduction to **Statistical Analysis with R!**

-This course provides students with essential skills in analyzing data, interpreting results, and communicating statistical findings using the R programming language.
+This course provided me with essential skills in analyzing data, interpreting results, and communicating statistical findings using the R programming language.
 This course has 4 large programming assignments (2 focused on R, 2 focused on EDA), with a final take-home comprehensive assignment integrating the full data workflow.

 ---